 This is a general-purpose standard (EIA/JESD8-B) for 3.3 V applications.
 It uses an LVTTL input buffer and a push-pull output buffer.
 The LVTTL output buffer can have up to six different programmable drive strengths.
-Refer to "I/O Programmable Features" on page 183 for details.
-Refer to Table 7-14 on page 192 for details.
+The default drive strength is 12 mA.
+VCCI is 3.3 V. Refer to "I/O Programmable Features" on page 188 for details.